-- Alternative Events that would distract from drinking/partying.
+- Alternative Events that would distract from high-risk drinking/partying.

 - Guest Speakers directly impacting student development on the topics of leadership, campus involvement, healthy lifestyle, bystander intervention.

-- CPR Trainings that help promote campus safety.
+- CPR Training that helps promote campus safety.

 - Programs that emphasize safety, healthy alternatives and healthy behaviors.